Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms of Spectrum Generating Symmetry and Quantum Degeneracies of Charge States of BPS Black Holes of the Octonionic Magical Supergravity

-In addition to rank 1 condition, they are uniquely labelled by the trace form $T(A)$.
-For quantum black holes described by rank 1 elements $A$ of the exceptional Jordan algebra over the integral octonions, $T(A)$ takes on integral values.
-We interpret the number of rank 1 elements with a given value of $T(A)$ as the degeneracy of critical light-like ( small) black holes with the unique quantum number $T(A)$.
-The number $\mathfrak{N}(n)$ of rank one elements $A$ with $T(A)=n $ ($ n \in \mathbb{Z} $) in the indecomposable polarization $E$ was given in \eqref{number_rankone}.
+In addition to rank one condition, they are uniquely labelled by the trace (linear) form $T(A)$.
+Only those rank one elements $A$ with positive $T(A)$ lie in the exceptional cone.
+For quantum black holes described by rank one elements $A$ of the exceptional Jordan algebra over the integral octonions, $T(A)$ takes on integral values.
+We interpret the number of rank 1 elements with a given value of $T(A)$ as the degeneracy of charge states of critical light-like ( small) 1/2 BPS black holes with the "quantum number" $T(A)$.
+The number $\mathfrak{N}(n)$ of rank one elements $A$ in the positive cone with $T(A)=n $ ($ n \in \mathbb{N} $) in the indecomposable polarization $E$ as obtained by Elkies and Gross was given in \eqref{number_rankone}\footnote{ Since the rank one elements with $T(A)=-n $ differ from those with $T(A)=n$ by an overall sign their countings coincide.}.
 For $n=p$ prime it simplifies to